learning-unlimited/ESP-Website/docs/admin/releases/16/README.rst

 - Added the ability to reorder nav structure and contact links

   - This section of the theme setup page also now has a less cluttered and more user friendly interface
+- Added a link to the privacy policy to the left header in the bigpicture theme

 Scheduler
 ~~~~~~~~~